Conwenu/Webstore-Web-Application/README.md

 Since I used a PostgreSQL database you should aim to use one as well if you want to duplicate my results.

 Once you've done the above on the backend using Intelli J you can simply set your main file to the WebstoreDemoApplication.java file and run it
-On the front end you can type `npm run dev` and that should run the local host port
+On the front end you can type `npm run dev` in the terminal and that should run the local host port